 Latest Stories Shree, India “I was sometimes unable to attend school because of my disability... so I learnt how to sew on a machine."
-When Shree was just a child, she contracted polio which took away her ability to walk.
-Although others may have isolated or abandoned Shree because of her disability, her parents loved her dearly and supported her in everything she did.
-They encouraged her to find something that would enable her to work so she could be independent as an adult.
-I have been sewing all my life.
-I can make dresses from any material.
-“I was sometimes unable to attend school because of my disability,” Shree told us.
-“My parents encouraged me to find work which I could do so I learnt how to sew on a machine.
-My teacher was very good which meant that I learnt very quickly.
-Not only was I taught the machine work but also the essential handiwork like sewing on buttons.”
-Even though Shree had skills, her life was tough without a wheelchair.
-She was not able to move around alone, could not get into her town to visit the shops, and was unable to earn an income.
-What’s more, she missed out on a social life, leaving her lonely and depressed.
-But now, with the help of a Motivation wheelchair, Shree sews dresses to sell as well as teaching other people how to make clothes.
-Her income allows her to take care of herself but also to care for her aging parents.
-“I mostly teach women who have finished their studies but cannot find paid work,” Shree said.
-“At the moment, three of them are disabled too.
+When Shree was a child, she contracted polio and lost her ability to walk.
+Although others may have turned their backs on her, her parents loved her and encouraged her to find a skill so she could be independent as an adult.
+“I was sometimes unable to attend school because of my disability... so I learnt how to sew on a machine,” Shree told us.
+“My teacher was very good which meant that I learnt very quickly.
+I can make dresses from any material."
+Today, Shree uses a Motivation wheelchair to help her lead an active, social and independent life.
+She makes and sells dresses, and teaches other women how to make clothes.
+Not only does her income allow her to look after herself, but she also supports her aging parents.
+The wheelchair is essential… it helps me get around and see my friends.
+“I mostly teach women who cannot find paid work,” Shree said.
+“At the moment, three of them are disabled.
 Whilst I am teaching, I sit on the floor with the students around me.
-They can then see how I do the cutting and stitching.
 But I do my own work sitting in my wheelchair as it is much more comfortable.
-My chair is also essential when I am looking at my students’ work.”
-The wheelchair is essential… it helps me get around and see my friends.
+My chair is essential when I am looking at my students’ work.”
 Shree’s wheelchair also enables her to be part of her community – something that is incredibly important to her.
 It means she can join her friends and family at temple, where she can practice her singing.
-During religious festivals, her wheelchair means she can visit neighbouring villages to sing too.
+During religious festivals, her wheelchair means she can visit neighbouring villages too.
 Support Motivation Motivation wheelchairs are life-changing for people like Shree.
 They enable them to become independent and mobile, so they can live fulfilled and active lives.
 Make a donation today to provide more essential wheelchairs to people like Shree throughout the developing world.